Toluna-IP/tolunaintegratedpaneldocs/memberrouting/endpages.md

 The Member does not qualify for the invited Survey, often after the member has answered questions in the Prescreener survey.

+### Not Qualified

+The Member does not qualify for the invited Survey, often after the member has answered questions in the Prescreener survey.

+### Fraud Terminate

+The Member accesed the Survey but was screened out due to fraudulent behaviour.

 ---

 ## Routing Parameters